tencentyun/intlcloud-documents/yehe_doc/企业应用/腾讯会议/操作指南/协作与互动/共享屏幕/共享外接视频源_intl_en.md

 VooV Meeting allows you to connect to an external video source device such as external PC camera, USB video capture card, and image scanner as the second camera and share it to other attendees.

 ## Prerequisites
-- Logged-in user: Free or Enterprise edition user
+- Logged-in user: Free or Enterprise Edition user
-- Device: Windows 7 or later or macOS 10.11 or later.
+- Device: Windows 7 or later or macOS 10.11 or later

 ## Notes
 We recommend you test the availability of the external video device in advance.
 For the specific test method, see the usage instructions provided by your device vendor.
 You can also check the compatibility between the device and VooV Meeting in the video test of VooV Meeting.